PiBrewing/cbpi4-pt100x/README.md

 # !!!
-THIS VERSION IS ONLY FOR TESTING PURPOSES.
-DO NOT INSTALL ON YOUR SYSTEM !!!
+THIS VERSION IS CURRENTLY ONLY WORKING WITH THE CBPI gpiotest branch !!!

 # Craftbeerpi4 Plugin for PT100/PT1000 Sensor

-PT100 / PT1000 probes using a max31865 chip.  for wiring go to https://github.com/thegreathoe/cbpi-pt100-sensor/ updated 8/2/17
+PT100 / PT1000 probes using an adafruit based max31865 chip.  for wiring go to [this page](https://learn.adafruit.com/adafruit-max31865-rtd-pt100-amplifier/).

-You can select the conversion mode and number of wires on your probe in software.
-You will need to select a setting to get the probe working after an update.

 You will need to set the reference resistors on the craftbeerpi hardware page!
 My max31865 chip uses a 4,3 kohm resistor for the PT1000.
 It might be 430 ohm for a PT100 board